kirstianc/DynamicWiki/README.md

-# kirstianc.github.io
+# DynamicWiki
-Website hosted by GitHub.
-Using to showcase projects I have worked on as well as practice my HTML/React.
+Website hosted by Heroku (currently down because of financial situation)

 Sources referenced and used will be linked and acknowledged inside the respective files.